IBM/ELM-Python-Client/README.md

 Authentication (in httpops.py)
 ==============================

+The auth code works with:
+* form authentication using Liberty in local user registry
+* LDAP (using JTS setup for LDAP) and OIDC (Jazz Authorisation Server, which might be configured for LDAP)

+Other authentication methods haven't been tested.

+You'll have to provide a username and password; that username will determine the permissions to read/write data on your server, just as they would through a browser UI.

-The auth code works with form authentication using Liberty in local user registry, LDAP and OIDC (Jazz Authorisation Server) modes.
-Other modes haven't been tested.
-You'll have to provide a username and password.
-The examples `oslcquery` and `reqif_io` layer methods on top of this to allow saving obfuscated credentials to a file so you don't have to provide these on the commandline every time.
+The examples `oslcquery` and `reqif_io` layer authentication enhancements on top of this to allow saving obfuscated credentials to a file so you don't have to provide these on the commandline every time.
 See the code for these examples.

 Handling different context roots